-Liz has worked for many years with kids and families who have experienced severe trauma, and today she works with individual adults and parents in her practice using leading-edge trauma, developmental psychology, and attachment theories through an anti-oppression lens.
+Liz has worked for many years with kids and families who have experienced severe trauma, and today she works with individual adults in her practice using leading-edge trauma, developmental psychology, and attachment theories through an anti-oppression lens.
 This work is applicable for severe trauma and long-standing pathological conditions, as well as for everyday hardship.
-She mostly employs the experiential modalities of Internal Family Systems (IFS) and Accelerated Experiential Dynamic Psychotherapy (AEDP) in her work.
+She mostly employs the experiential modalities of Internal Family Systems (IFS) and Accelerated Experiential Dynamic Psychotherapy (AEDP) and other attachment models in her work.
 See links below for detailed information on these practices.

 Why Focus on Attachment & Trauma?

 As social animals, we are all formed in great part by our historical, intergenerational, and neurobiological roots.
 From there, we make meaning and adaptations around needs that were or were not met, or harms that were incurred.
 These effects can be "stored" inside to become parts of us which define our personalities in both strengths and burdens, The "parts" that carry unhealed trauma correlate directly with our problems- the ones for which we seek out therapy.

 According to Internal Family Systems theory (IFS), those symptoms, or parts, come forth in order to be seen, known and understood in order to be healed.